There is a specific, reliable pattern on r/PMP: “I scored 80%+ in PMI Study Hall. I felt ready. I failed the real exam.”

 The meta-pattern

 All three biases share a feature: they feel like good judgment in most real-world jobs.
-In a normal corporate setting, escalating is respectful, documenting is rigorous, and deciding fast is valuable.
+In a normal corporate setting, escalating is respectful, documenting is rigorous, and deciding fast is rewarded.
 You got promoted partly because you do these things.

 The diagnostic